See the world through his eyes

 Whatever your dog’s size and shape, be sure to take his needs into account when considering things like the size and shape of his bed, food and water dishes, leash and collar or harness type, temperature requirements, and more.

 Being a small dog in a big world can be a challenge.
 However, small dogs very often get away with naughty or dangerous behaviours that would never be tolerated in their larger breed counterparts.
 These little Napoleons often first use these behaviours as a kind of defence mechanism, but it can quickly turn to habit if not corrected early on.
 Owners should keep in mind that pulling on the leash, running away when called, snarling or biting are all equally bad behaviours whether coming from a 2kg Chihuahua or a 50kg Rottweiler.
-In both
+In both cases the right socialization and training can work wonders.

 Less means more